5 Easy Ways to Use Your Nonprofit Website to Help Grow Your Online Presence

 Building your nonprofit's online presence can be time-consuming because it’s not just something that happens overnight.
 It takes know-how, effort, and patience.
 But it’s also critical because your nonprofit's online presence is what allows people to find, interact, learn, like and trust your organization.

 With anything, you need to constantly feed your online presence.
-The more you feed it, the more your brand awareness will spread and gain you fans, followers, leads, online donations, partnerships and anything else you ever want for your organization.
+The more you feed it, the more your brand awareness will spread and gain your supporters, followers, leads, online donations, partnerships and anything else you ever want for your organization.

 Your online presence is your digital footprint.
 The bigger the footprint, the better.